 This poort is the for more serious pass hunter.
 It's is a rough, two-spoor jeep track suitable for high clearance 4x4 vehicles only.
 The 7,7 km long poort sweeps in and around several low mountains in the far north-eastern segment of Namaqualand.
 This is a quintesessential 'road to nowhere'.
 Carry two spare wheels and be prepared for any emergency on this desolate and lonely road.
 The poort descends a total of 94m producing typically easy poort type gradients of 1:82 with even the steepest parts being a fairly mild 1:20.

-On a minor gravel road between Ceres and Sutherland, this minor pass caused our team many hours of frustrating research, due to the fact that it appears in the incorrect place on most maps - including some very official ones!
+On a minor gravel road between Ceres and Sutherland, this pass caused our team many hours of frustrating research, due to the fact that it appears in the incorrect place on most maps - including some very official ones!
 When we went to film this pass, we found nothing even vaguely resembling a poort or a pass at the designated place.
-We finally tracked it down on the 1:50,000 Government Raster maps by accident whilst scouring for another pass in the area.
+We finally tracked it down on the 1:50,000 Government maps by accident, whilst scouring for another pass in the area.
 So finally, we have the Amandelnek Pass pinned down and properly mapped.
-The records show that was built by Thomas Bain in 1858.

 The Anenous Pass dates back to the late 1800's.
 Remnants of the old pass can still be seen running along a lower contour than the modern, new tarred pass, which has a much better gradient.This is a smooth, sweeping well engineered pass built to modern standards on the tarred R382 route linking Steinkopf with Port Nolloth.
 The high quality of the road can be attributed to the considered importance of mining in the area.